gurvindrasingh/twitch-live-events/README.md

 ##### 2. Where do you see bottlenecks in your proposed architecture and how would you approach scaling this app starting from 100 reqs/day to 900MM reqs/day over 6 months?
 ##### Answer:
-* MySQL database performance : The storage of users and their favorites in database will be impacted.this database is very strong but performace will be impacted with a larger number of users, corresponding favorites and subscritpions.
+* MySQL database performance : The storage of users and their favorites in database will be impacted.
+This database is very strong but performace will be impacted with a larger number of users, corresponding favorites and events subscritpions.
 -Solution: Stored procedures can be used.
 NoSQL or other high performace databases can be considered.
 * User's Favorite list: Pagination can be introduced.
 * On the AWS side, it can be configured with a variable number of EC2 instances.
 The load balancer will handle the EC2 instances, it will init or put them to sleep as per need.